Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 \subsubsection{Neural Networks}

-Universal function approximators such as neural networks can be composed to represent functions of most shapes (at the cost of more hyperparameters to optimize).
+With regard to the first consideration, using universal function approximators such as neural networks is easy and appealing, as they can be composed to represent functions of most shapes (at the cost of more hyperparameters to optimize).
 However, estimating the confidence associated with a particular strategy prediction is much more difficult for neural networks than for GPs \cite{nandeshwar2006models}.
 Common approaches include bootstrapping \cite{ott2018analyzing} or training additional network layers to estimate the confidence \cite{extraLayers1}.
 These approaches are often tuned to the considered task, and can be poorly calibrated \cite{papadopoulos2001confidence}.
 Various efforts to improve confidence estimation in neural networks have been made, but these methods often increase the size of the learned network, which worsens computational complexity \cite{towardsBetter, cortes2018deep}.
-Model-based neural networks are promising \cite{robey2020model}, but further validation is required.
+A promising new avenue is recent work in model-based neural networks \cite{robey2020model}, but further validation is required.